-UK official criticized after baby dies in Syrian camp
+UK official criticized after baby of IS teen dies in Syria

-LONDON (AP) — British Home Secretary Sajid Javid is facing criticism after the death of a U.K. teenager’s baby in a Syrian camp.
+LONDON (AP) — British Home Secretary Sajid Javid faced criticism Saturday after the death of a U.K. teenager’s baby in a Syrian camp.

 Shamima Begum, who had left London as a 15-year-old in 2015 to join the Islamic State group, had pleaded with British authorities before her baby was born to let her return to the U.K. to raise the child.